Sections

 Research

 Welcome to the Section of Molecular Hematology and Therapy (MHT), Director Michael Andreeff M.D., Ph.D.
 Molecular changes causing hematological malignancies, including acute myeloid leukemia (AML), are being identified at an unprecedented pace.
 With this molecular knowledge, we now have the opportunity to develop novel diagnostic and therapeutic tools, which can be translated for clinical use.
-Members of MHT have made major contributions to the elucidation of critical mechanisms by which tumors develop and how they can be treated.
+Members of MHT have made major contributions to the elucidation of critical mechanisms through which tumors develop, and consequently how they can be treated.
 We work closely with other investigators at The University of Texas MD Anderson Cancer Center (MD Anderson) to conduct basic and translational cancer research that is envisioned to eradicate AML and other types of cancer.

 Finally, based on studies of epithelial-to-mesenchymal transition in solid tumors, we identified the first breast cancer stem cell marker the gangliosde GD-2.
-We are now establishing a program to target GD-2 with small molecule inhibitors, antibodies, and CAR T-cells.
+We are now establishing a program to target GD-2 with small molecule inhibitors, antibodies, and CAR-T-cells.
 This discovery is patented and offers great potential for the cure of breast cancer and perhaps other epithelial cancers.

 Recent Publications